emmarklein/RNAseq_pipeline/README.md

 # RNAseq pipeline

-Hi everyone...
 Let's get pumped to work with RNA-seq data!